 – Evelyn Myrie (Women’s March, Hamilton, Ontario, January 21, 2017)

-- In collaborative work, I promise to listen to experiences that are unlike mine.
-Analisa Dias and Madeline Sayet’s have created an instructive primer on decentering colonial voice: Decolonizing Theatre series on HowlRound.
+- In collaborative work, I promise to listen to and learn from experiences that are unlike mine.
+Analisa Dias and Madeline Sayet have created an instructive primer on decentering colonial voice: Decolonizing Theatre series on HowlRound.

-- In solo work, I will focus on raising the concerns of the marginalized communities in which I participate.
+- In solo/memoir work, I focus on raising the concerns of the marginalized communities in which I live (queer; mental health).

-- In story curation, I am committed to finding and sharing stories that centre BIPOC characters and varied life experiences and move toward normalizing representation, so kids and adults on the storytime blanket are better prepared to celebrate difference and counter hate with curiosity and compassion.
+- In story curation, I am committed to finding and sharing stories that center BIPOC, LGBTQ+, and disabled characters, with the goal of normalizing representation so kids and adults on the storytime blanket are better prepared to celebrate our differences and to counter hate with curiosity and compassion.
 (See also: The danger of a single story, by Chimamanda Ngozi Adichie.)